jannden/blockchain-book-library/README.md

 ## Project Structure

-- **Backend:** Smart contracts for the NFT collection and marketplace.
+- **Backend:** Smart contracts written in Solidity with a Hardhat setup.
-- **Frontend:** Next.js application for interacting with the smart contracts.
+- **Frontend:** Next.js application for interaction with the smart contracts and IPFS.
 - **Subgraph:** Subgraph using The Graph to gather blockchain data.

 ## Features